 • overseeing the work of external remuneration consultants where hired.

-Stephen Foss was appointed to the Committee as Chairman in January 2015.
+Dana Coffield was appointed as Chairman to the Committee in January 2019.

 Amerisur aims to operate responsibly in all its business activities.
 The Company puts importance on safety, integrity and transparency and treats its employees with respect and fairness.
 Amerisur recognises that employees and how they operate are critical to business success and, in recognition of this, has in place a suite of policies addressing: ethical conduct, human rights, employment, health and safety and diversity.